Morton’s Neuroma – Interdigital Neuritis/Fibrosis

 Surgery may be considered for patients who have not responded adequately to non-surgical treatments.
 Dr Reza Naraghi, our podiatric surgeon, will determine the approach that is best for your condition.
 Depending on the procedure performed, recovery periods vary.
 In most cases patients can wear normal shoes in 10-14 days.

-Associate Professor Reza Naraghi is currently finishing his PhD. studies with the University of Western Australia on ‘The epidemiology and aetiology of Morton’s neuroma’.
+Associate Professor Reza Naraghi completed his PhD studies in 2018 with the University of Western Australia on ‘The epidemiology and aetiology of Morton’s neuroma‘.